Will Smith Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in the league.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have a 4.60 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks' 4.63 team ERA ranks 22nd across all MLB pitching staffs.

-- The righty's last time out was on Friday against the Cincinnati Reds, when he tossed seven scoreless innings while allowing only one hit.
+- The righty last appeared on Saturday against the Cincinnati Reds, when he went 5 1/3 innings, allowing two earned runs while giving up three hits.

+- The 24-year-old has amassed an ERA of 5.91, with 8.1 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .272 against him.

 © 2023 Data Skrive.
 All rights reserved.